 The reporting routes above also apply to instances where management action is required because a conflict of interests has been identified (see section 5.6.1).

-5.1.3 Staff can make a declaration by accessing the electronic MES Declare system at xxxx (hyperlink to be inserted here).
+5.1.3 Staff can make a declaration by accessing the electronic Civica Declare system at https://uhl.mydeclarations.co.uk.

 In line with national guidance, declarations will ensure that - as a minimum - the following information is captured: